Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, announce deaths only.
 			// 2: ON, announce deaths with killers.
 			"Announce Death"			"0"

+			// Announce the Mutant Tank's kill.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON.
+			"Announce Kill"				"1"

 			// The Mutant Tank reverts back to default a Tank upon death.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.